nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/16_Class_Diagram/README.md

 We do not use any multiplicities in class diagrams of the business-system model, meaning, for the benefit of clarity, we do not make any statements about the number of objects in classes that are involved in associations.

 It is not yet important if a check-in employee issues one or several boarding passes.
 Important quantities can be included as comments.
-Quantities will be of interest later: in the IT-system model, which will be described in Modeling IT Systems.
+Quantities will be of interest later: in the IT-system model, which will be described in <b>Modeling IT Systems</b>.